-Encourage Appropriate Siting, Design and Maintenance Standards for the Establishment and Operation of Liquid Hydrocarbon Pipelines
+Encourage Appropriate Siting, Design and Maintenance Standards for the Establishment and Operation of Liquid Hydrocarbon Pipelines to the appropriate approval authorities is the most effective approach for this local threat.
+There were no threats identified within Lynden in the Assessment Report.

-The location and siting of liquid hydrocarbon pipelines is not controlled by the local municipalities, therefore, managing this activity through direction and recommendations to the appropriate approval authorities is the most effective approach for this local threat.
+The location and siting of liquid hydrocarbon pipelines is not controlled by the local municipalities, therefore managing this activity through direction and recommendations